-- Set up stage the preparation of a document, "Information Requirements:

-Business Plan" by the RIC, which provides guidance to T&TEC on the information requirements in the consideration of an application for a price review; - Facilitation stage where the RIC will provide on-going advice to T&TEC to ensure that the data to be submitted is consistent with the requirements of the Business Plan; and - Assessment stage where the RIC will assess the data submitted by T&TEC to ensure that expenditure reflects the efficient cost of providing services.
+- Set up stage the preparation of a document, "Information Requirements: Business Plan" by the RIC, which guides T&TEC on the information requirements in the consideration of an application for a price review; - Facilitation stage where the RIC will provide on-going advice to T&TEC to ensure that the data that is submitted is consistent with the requirements of the Business Plan; and - Assessment stage where the RIC will assess the data submitted by T&TEC to ensure that expenditure reflects the efficient cost of providing services.
 The RIC will also compare the various elements of cost of supply with the norms applicable to the industry.
 It is intended that this would induce the service provider to take appropriate steps to reach acceptable levels of efficiency in a time bound manner.
 Surpluses resulting from improvements would be shared between customers and the service provider, and act as an incentive.

-To support forecasts of Opex, T&TEC's Business Plan needs to discuss the historical expenditure levels, benchmarking and its use and demand forecasts.
+To support forecasts of Opex, T&TEC's Business Plan needs to discuss the historical expenditure levels, benchmarking and its use (where appropriate), and demand forecasts.

 In evaluating the current levels of operating costs, a key component of the revenue requirement, the RIC will pay particular attention to: the main cost drivers; historical cost performance and rate of change of Opex.
-The RIC will also conduct detailed analysis of; wages and salaries, overtime, billing and collections, crew sizes, bad and doubtful debt, organizational structure, outsourcing, and evidence of productivity improvements.
+The RIC will also conduct detailed analysis of; wages and salaries, overtime, the number of employees, crew sizes, outsourcing, bad and doubtful debt, billing and collections, and evidence of productivity improvements.
 The RIC would seek a detailed justification where the service provider is proposing a significant departure from historical expenditure levels.
 The RIC will utilize the following process to set the baseline level of Opex: